rodrigomenezes22/careerfoundry/README.md

 The files can be downloaded and tested locally.

-I did not worried about Responsive Design..
+I did not worried about Responsive Design.
 So I would view on Desktop only.